snehabalaji/RNA-Splicing-Demos/index.md

 *Note: these tutorials will primarily focus on using the technologies in a Google Collab environment.*

 This blog will focus on three current technologies in particular: Pangolin, MTSplice and SpliceAI.
 A bit about these technologies:
+* **Pangolin**: a deep learning technique that uses DNA sequences from four different species to predict both usage of a splice site and probability with reasonable accuracy in genetic variations.
+* **MTSplice and MMSplice**: both predict the effect of genetic variants using cassette exons using human tissues.
+MTSplice has been trained on tissue-specific variants, giving it tissue-specific predictions abilities as opposed to MMSplice.
+* **SpliceAI**: a neural network that predicts splice sites from any given pre-mRNA sequence with a high degree of accuracy.

 ## Glossary